gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 :::

 Create a branch, commit your changes, and push your branch to the remote repository.
 Then create a pull request targeting your default branch (e.g., `main`).
 Pipelines v2 will detect the change and run a `plan -destroy` to remove the ECS deploy runner infrastructure.
 Gather any required approvals then merge the PR.
 On PR merge, pipelines v2 will run a `destroy` to remove all of the infrastructure.

+## Wrapping up

+Congratulations!
+If you have followed this guide, you will be deploying infrastructure to at least one AWS account using Pipelines v2.
+If you have feedback, please reach out to `product@gruntwork.io`.